eclipse-cbi/p2repo-sbom/docs/overview.md

 It provides
 [an example](https://github.com/eclipse-tycho/tycho/tree/main/tycho-its/projects/sbom)
 of how to use it.
-Applying this to the Eclipse Installer has provided a useful basis for comparing the SBOMs generated Tycho with that generated by the CBI p2 SBOM generator.
+Applying this to the Eclipse Installer has provided a useful basis for comparing the SBOMs generated by Tycho with that generated by the CBI p2 SBOM generator.

 ### Tycho SBOM Comparison

-The Tycho SBOMs don't properly use the bom-ref of the component for specifying dependencies but rather are using two different styles, either the `pkg:maven` or `pkg:p2` for a given component.
+The Tycho SBOMs don't properly use the bom-ref of the component for specifying dependencies but rather use two different styles, either the `pkg:maven` or `pkg:p2` for a given component.
-Also it has references to components that don't exist in the final distribution, e.g., `*.source` bundles.
+Also, it has references to components that don't exist in the final distribution, e.g., `*.source` bundles.
-In the end, we can't really even a hack a workaround because the SBOM does not contain the bundle symbolic name of the component, only the maven coordinates.
+In the end, we can't really even hack a workaround because the SBOM does not contain the bundle symbolic name of the component, only the Maven coordinates.
-The Tycho SBOMs seem to have odd components that aren't actually in the product repository, e.g., com.sun.xml.bind, probably as a result of resolving package requirements to all possible providers in the target platform, also lots of `*.source` bundles that aren't in the product.
+The Tycho SBOMs seem to have odd components that aren't actually in the product repository, e.g., com.sun.xml.bind, probably as a result of resolving package requirements to all possible providers in the target platform, and lots of `*.source` bundles that aren't in the product.
-More care must be taken when generating PURLs that in fact the Maven artifact has the same hash sums as the p2/local artifact, i.e., is unmodified.
+More care must be taken when generating PURLs to ensure that the Maven artifact has the same hash sums as the p2/local artifact, i.e., is unmodified.